ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 ## Default YCRC Channels and Paths

 On all clusters, we set the `CONDA_ENVS_PATH` and `CONDA_PKGS_DIRS` environment variables to `.conda/envs` and `.conda/pkgs` in your home directory.
-For some users, these locations may be symlinked to folders in your project directory where there is room for conda files (conda environments may be quite large and they may also contain hundreds of thousands of files- both of these can prove quite taxing for HPC filesystems).
+For some users, these locations may be symlinked to folders in your project and/or scratch directories where there is room for conda files (see note below).

 Conda will install to and search in these directories for environments and cached packages.
 Note that conda only uses 'pkgs' as a cache directory, so it can be safely deleted anytime conda isn't actively building or updating a package.'